Defending the CDL Holder for DUI

 - A UTC should be issued for a violation of Section 322.62(1), Florida Statutes.

 - Being placed out of service pursuant to Section 322.62, Florida Statutes, does not prohibit the driver from driving a noncommercial motor vehicle during the 24-hour period.

 Federal Law for DUI in a Commercial Motor Vehicle

 Federal law proscribes the operation of a commercial motor vehicle with more than 0.04 percent of blood alcohol (49 U.S.C. § 31310(a)) and includes provisions to induce state law compliance:

 “To avoid having amounts withheld from apportionment under section 31314 of this title, a State shall comply with the following requirements: …

 (3) The State shall have in effect and enforce a law providing that an individual with a blood alcohol … level at or above [0.04 percent] … when operating a commercial motor vehicle is deemed to be driving under the influence of alcohol.”

 Id., § 31311(a).

 Attorneys for the Commercial Driver’s License (CDL) Holder – Learn more about enhanced direct and collateral consequences for civil traffic violations and criminal traffic infractions.
-Florida law provides for a sixty (60) day disqualification for two (2) traffic violations within 3 years.
-You will be subject to a disqualification for one-hundred and twenty (120) days for three (3) traffic violations within 3 years.
-You face a longer period of disqualification after a conviction for a more serious qualifying conviction.
+Florida law provides for a sixty (60) day disqualification for two (2) traffic violations within three years.
+You will be subject to a disqualification for one-hundred and twenty (120) days for three (3) traffic violations within three years.
+You face a longer period of a disqualification after a conviction for a more serious qualifying conviction.
 Find information on penalties for a CDL driver who is arrested for DUI.